 Single REST contract

-Expose one POST endpoint for chat requests so apps integrate with a stable internal contract instead of multiple vendor-specific APIs.
+Expose one POST endpoint for chat requests so apps can integrate with a clearer internal contract instead of multiple vendor-specific APIs.

 Wheelder AI Box gives you one REST gateway for multi-provider LLM routing.
-It fans prompts out to configured providers, returns the first successful response, protects keys behind a gateway header, and exposes a simple health surface for monitoring.
+It can route prompts through configured providers, keep provider keys server-side, and expose limited health signals that should be access-controlled when operational status is sensitive.

-When one provider fails, the request can keep moving.
+When one provider fails, the request can move to the next configured option.
 Your product integrates with one gateway instead of every model vendor directly.

-Teams integrating model APIs usually end up wiring many providers directly, leaking complexity into product code and failing hard when one upstream breaks.
-Wheelder AI Box centralizes routing, input validation, auth, and provider fallback so applications can talk to one stable contract.
+Teams integrating model APIs usually end up wiring many providers directly, spreading complexity into product code and creating harder recovery paths when one upstream breaks.
+Wheelder AI Box centralizes routing, input validation, auth, and provider fallback.
+It improves operational clarity, but it does not guarantee uptime or provider availability.

-Expose one POST endpoint for chat requests so apps integrate with a stable internal contract instead of multiple vendor-specific APIs.
+Expose one POST endpoint for chat requests so apps can integrate with a clearer internal contract instead of multiple vendor-specific APIs.

-Route across configured LLM providers and return the first successful result, which lowers the chance that one upstream issue takes your whole feature down.
+Route across configured LLM providers and return the first available result, which can reduce the impact of one upstream issue when fallback providers are working.

-Keep provider API keys behind a simple gateway header so consuming apps do not need direct access to upstream credentials.
+Keep provider API keys server-side behind the gateway so consuming apps do not need direct access to upstream credentials.

 Enforce message limits, method validation, and controlled defaults so the gateway stays predictable under normal use and simple abuse attempts.